-*Many more features are available to modify the look of contour plots.
-These are detailed in the Multifactor RSM Tutorial (Part 3 – Advanced Topics) Tips and Tricks for Making Response Graphs Most Presentable.
+Many more features are available to modify the look of contour plots.
+These are detailed in the Response Surface (pt3) tutorial, Tips and Tricks for Making Response Graphs Most Presentable.

 Wouldn’t it be handy to see all your factors on one response plot?
 You can do this with the trace plot, which provides silhouette views of the response surface.
 The real benefit from this plot is for selecting axes and constants in contour and 3D plots.
 From the Graphs Toolbar select Trace.
 Trace plots show the effects of changing each component along an imaginary line from the reference blend (defaulted to the overall centroid) to the vertex.
 For example, click on the curve for A and it changes color.

 Notice that viscosity (the response) is not very sensitive to this component.